JAlcocerT/JAlcocerT/content/blog/dev-email.md

 # --header 'Content-Type: application/json' \
 # --data-raw '{"from":{"email":"hello@news.libreportfolio.fyi","name":"Mailtrap Test"},"to":[{"email":"test@mail.com"}],"subject":"You are awesome!","text":"Congrats for sending test email with Mailtrap!","category":"Integration Test"}'
 ```
-You will see that with MailTrap the email flow to your inbox and with the custom domain!
+You will see that with MailTrap the **email flows directly to your inbox** and with the custom domain!

 ![Mailtrap working programatically via API with custom domain to gmail](/blog_img/email/mailtrap-working-to-inbox.png)